Do I Need an Author Website?

 Logos can add instant pizazz.
 You can find designers at Fiverr to create inexpensive banners that look professional.

-8. Blog: If you don’t blog, consider blogging.
+8. Blog or Podcast: If you don’t blog or host a podcast, consider it.
 Search engines like Google LOVE websites with relevant content and every time you blog you are adding relevant content to your website.
 Blogs also offer a way for prospective readers and clients to get to know you, a way for people to find you through social media and a way for you to get to know your readers.
 Through your blog, you create community and long term relationships.
 You will find out what subjects most engage your readers, which can help you in writing your book.
 You may even get some great stories from readers of your blog—stories you can include in your book with their permission.

 More Must Haves to Put on an Author Website

-9. Social Media Share buttons: Give people the opportunity to follow you on Twitter, Google+, YouTube, and Instagram, like your Facebook page and find you on any social media that’s most relevant to your particular audience/market.
+9. Social Media Share buttons: Give people the opportunity to follow you on Twitter, YouTube, Tik Tok, LInked In and Instagram, join your Facebook group and find you on any social media that’s most relevant to your particular audience/market.
 Social media is rarely optional for authors anymore.

 In fact, a publisher recently offered a client of mine a book deal under the one condition that she focus on developing an engaged social media following well before her publishing date.
 She did so, especially on Twitter, and it helped her book sales substantially.